Slow Cooker Stew with Sausage, Beans, and Kale

 - Add the kale to the slow cooker and let it cook 45 minutes longer on high (or twice as long on low.)

-- Sorry I forgot to take another photo when the kale was done, but it was tender but still slightly chewy after 45 minutes.
+- I forgot to take a photo when the kale was done, but it was tender but still slightly chewy after 45 minutes.
 If you’d like softer kale, let it go a bit longer.

 - Serve hot with a little Parmesan cheese sprinkled on top.